Payroll blocked? Check out our payroll blocked troubleshooting tips article.

 Click the dropdowns below to learn how to register for income and unemployment tax in Colorado—includes information about local taxes.

-For companies formed outside of the state of Colorado, you'll want to double-check whether or not you need to register with, or provide documentation to, the Secretary of State.
-For more information about foreign business entities, check out the agency's FAQs here.
+For companies formed outside the state of Colorado, you'll want to double-check whether you need to register with, or provide documentation to, the Secretary of State.
+For more information about foreign business entities, check out the agency's FAQs.

-Once online registration is complete, you'll receive instant confirmation on MyBizColorado and they'll also send a letter in the mail.
+Once you complete the registration online, you'll receive instant confirmation on MyBizColorado, and they'll also send a letter in the mail.

 Your company becomes liable for state unemployment insurance tax once the company has:

-If you need to run payroll and do not yet meet the above requirements, Gusto allows it—we just suggest you add the "New employer SUI tax rate" specific to Colorado in the meantime.
+If you need to run payroll and do not yet meet the above requirements, Gusto allows it—enter the new employer rate for your state in Gusto in the meantime.
+Then, update the rate once you receive it.

 If you have employees working in one of the following locations, you or your employees may be liable for an Occupational Privilege Tax (OPT):